pulumi/pulumi-hugo/themes/default/content/blog/next-level-iac-pulumi-automation-api/index.md

 Let's take a look at how you can build your own Service API with Pulumi Automation API.

-For this purpose, we will build two basic REST services writen in [TypeScript](https://www.typescriptlang.org/) and in [Python](https://www.python.org/).
+For this purpose, we will build two basic REST services written in [TypeScript](https://www.typescriptlang.org/) and in [Python](https://www.python.org/).

 {{< chooser language "typescript,python" />}}